Duncanma/Blog/content/Blog/2003-12-10-sharptoolbox.md

-<a href="http://weblogs.asp.net/fmarguerie" target="_blank">Fabrice</a> just sent me a note about <a href="http://SharpToolbox.com" target="_blank">http://SharpToolbox.com</a> a huge directory of .NET tools and resources &#8230; pretty cool site that I hadn&#8217;t noticed before.
+[Fabrice](http://weblogs.asp.net/fmarguerie" target="_blank) just sent me a note about [http://SharpToolbox.com](http://SharpToolbox.com" target="_blank) a huge directory of .NET tools and resources ... pretty cool site that I hadn't noticed before.

-Great&#8230; now I have to dig through it all&#8230; I hate the thought that I&#8217;ve missed out on something neat. 🙂
+Great... now I have to dig through it all...
+I hate the thought that I've missed out on something neat. 🙂